 Chapel Hill Middle School

-- Chapel Hill Middle School's student population of 759 students has declined by 13% over five school years.
+Chapel Hill Middle School's student population of 775 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 6-8|